polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-parachain.md

 Authoring will begin when the collator is actually **registered on the relay chain**.

 ## Parachain Registration

+There are a few methods possible to register a parachain to a relay chain.
+For testing, use of `sudo` is most common.

 ### Register Using `sudo`